rezural/mesh-ripper/README.md

 Select `show_camera_visualization` option, to show the orientation of each recorded camera pose, and the interpolated camera between these frames.

 Select `follow_camera` to follow the camera at it's interpolated position at each frame.
+You can also press CTRL-C

 You can add any number of camera timelines, and select the current one using `current_timeline`